vigetlabs/microcosm/docs/guides/01-overview.md

   // gives you an opportunity to modify parameters before they
   // are sent to stores.
   //
   // More options for Actions can be found in docs/api/actions.md return options
 }

 let Planets = {
   getInitialState() {
-    return []
+    return [{ name: 'Mercury' }]
   },
   register() {
     return {